AkyunaAkish/ethereum-and-solidity-training/README.md

 #### MetaMask
 - Allows for users to transfer Ether within different Ethereum networks in the browser through a Chrome extension
-- You can create as many accounts as you'd like
+- You can create as many accounts as you'd like(for example: spending, savings, business, etc)
+- Each account has an address, public, and private key
-- Created 12 word mnemonic phrases as a type of password to secure your account tokens
+- Creates 12 word mnemonic phrases as a type of password to secure your account keys/tokens/hexadecimal hashes.
+Each mnemonic phrase is per metamask extension per browser for all accounts on that extension.
+To get a new phrase, uninstall/reinstall metamask.
+- Side Note: Mnemonic means a series of easy to memorize words